Barney (film)

-Barney is a 1976 Australian film for children set during the Convict Era.
+Barney is a 1976 Australian children's film set during the Convict Era.
 A 12-year-old boy and a convict are shipwrecked together.
 It was also known as Lost in the Wild.

 Plot

 In the 1880s, a small boy called Barney, a wombat called Amanda and an Irish convict called Rafe are the sole survivors of a shipwreck.
 They head off to Ballarat together to find Barney's father.
 On the way two gypsy woman drug Rafe and try to steal Barney's money.
 Rafe is wrongly accused of horse theft and he is imprisoned, but Barney helps him escape.
 Barney is eventually reunited with his father.